New York City: When When Anticipation Isn’t Enough

 Anyway

 The older I get, the more I realize that New York City isn’t really about a place, or even about romance.
 It’s about believing that closeness is possible again.
 About counting days.
-And about knowing when excitement is something to honor, and when it’s something to step back from, once you understand what’s actually being returned.
+And about knowing how to carefully honor that excitement.

 You’re reading one of my Factory Showroom essays — an album full of oddball beauty, quiet heartbreak, and some of the band’s most elegant songwriting.
 Writing through this era has felt like excavating older memories with sharper tools.